 4-5hrs driving, 7km 2/3 hours walking

-You’ll be picked up from your hotel in Gonder around 7.30am for the 2 ½ hr drive to Debark in a 4x4.
+You’ll be picked up from your hotel in Gonder around 7.30am for the 2 ½ hr drive to Debark.
 The road is rough and very dusty, but if you haven’t left the built up areas in Ethiopia yet, it is a real eye opener into the life of the rural majority.
 At Debark you will sign in at the park headquarters, pick up your guide and scout and head up into the mountains (by 4x4).
 The road continues all the way to the first camp at Sankaber, but you’ll be dropped off on the way for a leisurely three hour acclimatisation hike.
 The stunning views hit you as soon as you get out of the vehicle as you walk along the ridge.
 There will be time to stop for a picnic lunch and after a short but demanding climb (at this altitude) to Sankaber you’ll be met as every day on this trek with a tray of fresh coffee, tea and snacks.
 (L,D)

 DAY 2: Sankaber (3,200m) – Geech Camp (3,600m)